ailab-uniud/distiller-CORE/README.md

 [4] De Nart, Dario, and Carlo Tasso.
 "A domain independent double layered approach to keyphrase generation."
 WEBIST 2014-Proceedings of the 10th International Conference on Web Information Systems and Technologies.
 2014.

+[5] 	Dante Degl'Innocenti, Dario De Nart, Carlo Tasso.
+"A New Multi-lingual Knowledge-base Approach to Keyphrase Extraction for the Italian Language".
+KDIR 2014: 78-85